Choosing Window Grids that Match Your Home

 For example, in a craftsman home, you might choose prairie grids for the top sash, and gridless windows for the bottom sash.
 Some colonial homes will do the same with colonial grids.
 Bay and bow windows combine multiple windows that you can customize.
 For a bay window in a Tudor-style home, consider a gridless picture window in the center, and casement windows with diamond grids on either side.
 The options are endless!

-As you make your replacement window selections, be sure to give some thought to your options for adding more style.
-Improveit’s design consultants are happy to offer their professional insight into the types of window design features that would work best in your home.
-Schedule an appointment today for a free consultation!
+As you make your window design selections, the option to choose windows with grids vs no grids can open up a wealth of design ideas.
+Feeling overwhelmed?
+Improveit trained design consultants are on hand to offer their professional insight into the types of grids (or no grids!) that would work best in your home.
+Schedule online for a free consultation and start the conversation!